Blog/NDIS Services

 How do I get community participation added to my NDIS plan?

-Link it to specific goals at your planning meeting โ€” name the activities and frequency.
-If it is not in your current plan, request an unscheduled plan review with supporting evidence from a health professional.
+Link it to specific goals at your planning meeting โ€” name the activities and how often you want to attend.
+Supporting evidence from your GP, OT, or psychologist explaining why community participation supports your wellbeing and disability management strengthens the case.
+If it is not in your current plan, you can request an unscheduled plan review.
+Contact the NDIS on 1800 800 110 or speak to your LAC.

 Ready to get out and about?